trywilco/quest-hooks-refactoring/README.md

 Bullet points:
--	Refactoring a simple React class component into a functional component
+-	Refactoring a simple class component into a functional component with React Hooks
--	Refactoring a complex React class component into a functional component
+-	Refactoring a complex class component into a functional component with React Hooks